Calibrated Multimodal Representation Learning with Missing Modalities: Introduction

 We delve into addressing this and analyzing with a natural perspective, anchor shifting.
 As illustrated in Figure~\ref{fig:top}, for complete alignment when all modalities are present, unimodal representations converge toward a virtual anchor within the space spanned by all modalities.
 In cases of incomplete alignment (\textit{i.e.}, missing modalities $m_3$ and $m_4$), observed modalities are aligned with a local anchor, deviating from the optimal one associated with the instance, \textit{i.e.}, resulting in \textit{anchor shifting}.
 Reflecting on human perception, although we cannot touch or see a specific instance, we can still roughly connect it to other modalities via compensating for the missing ones, rather than being confined to solely what we can perceive.
 The compensation capability of humans inspires us to leverage the priors to impute missing modalities, thus calibrating the virtual anchor.

 To this end, we introduce a novel multimodal representation learning framework, named \textbf{CalMRL}, which calibrates alignment in the presence of missing modalities.
 Specifically, we focus on the missing modality problem in the representation learning phase and theoretically analyze the inevitability of anchor shift.
-The main idea comes to light: construct oracle modalities if they are missing, thus compensating for the anchor shift.
+The main idea comes to light: construct modalities if they are missing, thus compensating for the anchor shift.
 We leverage the priors of missing modalities and the inherent connections among modalities, and introduce a simple generative model, where modalities share common latents, and meanwhile, possess their own distinctness.
 To achieve this, we adopt a two-step learning method.
 We first derive a closed-form solution for the posterior distribution of the shared latents with fixed parameters.
 Then, using this posterior, we optimize the generative parameters.
 By iterating these two steps, we can progressively refine the parameters, updating only with the observed modalities.
 Missing modalities can be imputed by the shared latents, derived from the observations, and their priors.
 We further provide theoretical evidence to support the minor difference between the real and the imputed, and the convergence of our method.
 This method enables learning a calibrated alignment.
-We concatenate the observed and imputed modal representations and jointly optimize them with the objective of PMRL~\cite{liu2025principled}, aligning all modalities simultaneously.
+We concatenate the observed and imputed modal representations and jointly optimize them with the objective of PMRL~\cite{liu2026principled}, aligning all modalities simultaneously.
 To validate the efficacy and rationale of CalMRL, we conduct extensive experiments and empirical analysis by comparing with state-of-the-art~(SOTA) methods.
+Before delving into details, we summarize our contributions as follows: \begin{itemize} \item We introduce Calibrated Multimodal Representation Learning (CalMRL) to address the overlooked missing modalities dilemma, which leads to anchor shift in our theoretical analysis. \item To calibrate the alignment, we propose using a generative model to impute missing modalities, thus compensating for anchor shift.
+We refine the imputation precision by iterating the posterior inference and parameter optimization with theoretical grounding, followed by optimizing encoders by incorporating both observed and imputed modalities. \item We conduct extensive experiments to demonstrate the superiority of CalMRL and provide strong empirical evidence supporting our design rationale.
+Comprehensive empirical studies and discussions are also provided. \end{itemize}